ordina-jworks/ordina-jworks.github.io/_posts/2017-12-20-Virtual-Reality.md

 ## Business cases & Examples
 So, as software developers, what can we do with all this fancy tech?

-Our Dutch colleagues already made an awesomely detailed VR application to help train personnel of the Royal Dutch Navy.
+**Our Dutch colleagues** already made an awesomely detailed VR application to help **train personnel of the Royal Dutch Navy.**
 Make sure to have a look since it is a truly impressive feat of software engineering.
 <div style="position: relative; width: 100%; height: 0; padding-bottom: 55%;">
     <iframe src="https://www.youtube.com/embed/wnC-jvtwJtY?rel=0" width="100%" height="100%;" style="position: absolute; left: 0; top: 0; bottom: 0; right: 0;"></iframe>
 </div>

-Virtual reality is still widely used for training purposes.
+Virtual reality is widely used for training purposes.
 Whether it is for a boat, an aircraft, a machine or a human body, a virtual space can prepare someone for situations that are otherwise very costly or difficult to simulate.

 Augmented and mixed reality can show information when and where you need it.